codatio/codat-docs/docs/lending/excel/enhanced-financials-report.md

 ## Generating the report

-You can generate the Enhanced Financials Excel report using the API or the Codat Portal (for details, see [Reports](/lending/portal/overview#reports)).
+You can generate the Enhanced Financials Excel report using the API or the Codat Portal.
 The [Lending reports in Excel](/lending/excel/overview) article describes how to generate and download the report using the API.

 ## Using the report